kana-master/kana-master/gameflow.md

 **Gems / Jewels**

 Will be rewarded on completion of a level, no matter if the user succeeded or failed.
-Can be used to buy upgrades in the Gems / Jewels store.
-In this way the player can ease the growing complexitiy / difficulity of newly unlocked levels.
+Can be used to buy upgrades in the gems / jewels store.
+In this way the player can ease the growing complexity / difficulty of newly unlocked levels.

 **Heart Container**

 Represents the amount of wrong answers a user is allowed to give per level.
 Will be refilled on start of a new level.
-Initially, 3 Heart Containers are given.
+Initially, three heart containers are given.

 **Upgrades**

-- Additional Heart Containers
+- Additional heart containers
-- New and more valubale Gems / Jewels
+- New and more valuable gems / jewels
-- More time to give an answer
+- Increased maximum time per syllable question

 ## Level Object